JinPlanter/ArchitecturalDecisionRecord/Additional Frameworks_Technology Stacks.md

 - Code Complexity: Implementing Redux for state management may introduce additional complexity to the app's codebase, but it enhances maintainability.

-Given the need for efficient navigation, real-time updates, push notifications, analytics, and robust state management, incorporating React Navigation, Firebase, and Redux into the app's development is the appropriate decision.
+Given the need for efficient navigation, real-time updates, push notifications, analytics, and robust state management, incorporating React Navigation, Firebase, Redux, and Nginx into the app's development is the appropriate decision for the retailer's application requirements.
 These technologies will contribute to a feature-rich and performant retail app.